ruke1ire/mobile-robot-hl/etc/implementation/dataset.md

 ### Recording location

-- Home
+- Home (Tokyo, Saitama)
-- University
+- University (Basement)

 ## Number of demonstrations

-- ?
+- 10 for each task/behavior/location